chec/commerce.js/CONTRIBUTING.md

 7. Give the pull request a descriptive title similar to your branch name and a description
 8. Click **Create pull request** to submit

-## Commit messages and branch name

-- Commit messages should be in the imperative tense ie. *Edit the intro section of cart* vs. *Edited the intro section of cart*
-- Your branch should be prefixed with either **Feature** for new documentation content or **Bugfix** for typos and other small changes.
-Ie. Feature/new-cart-content

 ## Edit locally
 For more complex changes, you'll want to fork the repo and edit locally: